On the Model Theory of Open Incidence Structures: The Rank 2 Case: Preliminaries and notations

 \begin{definition}[Gaifman Closure] Let $ A\subseteq M\models T_\forall$, the \emph{Gaifman closure $\mrm{gcl}_M(A)$ of $A$ in $M$} is defined as $\mrm{gcl}_M(A)=\mrm{gcl}^{\mrm{i}}_M(A)\cup \mrm{gcl}^{\mrm{p}}_M(A)$, where: \begin{enumerate}[(1)] \item $\mrm{gcl}^{\mrm{i}}_M(A) = \{b\in M : d_{\mrm{i}}(A,b)\leq 1 \}$; \item $\mrm{gcl}^{\mrm{p}}_M(A)$ is any subset of $M$ satisfying the two following constraints: \begin{enumerate}[(a)] \item for any $b\in M$ with $d_{\mrm{p}}(A,b)\leq 1$, there is $b'\in \mrm{gcl}^{\mrm{p}}_M(A)$ such that

-for all $R\in L_{\mrm{p}}$, $a\in A$ and $\bar{c}\in A^{<\omega}$; \item for all $b,b'\in \mrm{gcl}^{\mrm{p}}_M(A)$ there are some $R\in L_{\mrm{p}}$, $a\in A$, and $\bar{c}\in A^{<\omega}$ s.t.
+for all $R\in L_{\mrm{p}}$, $a\in A$ and $\bar{c}\in M^{<\omega}$; \item for all $b,b'\in \mrm{gcl}^{\mrm{p}}_M(A)$ there are some $R\in L_{\mrm{p}}$, $a\in A$, and $\bar{c}\in M^{<\omega}$ s.t.

-\end{enumerate} In other words, $\mrm{gcl}^{\mrm{p}}_M(A)$ is any subset of $ \{b\in M : d_{\mrm{p}}(A,b)\leq 1 \} $ containing exactly one element for every distinct parallelism type with parameters in $A$. \end{enumerate} \end{definition}
+\end{enumerate} In other words, $\mrm{gcl}^{\mrm{p}}_M(A)$ is any subset of $ \{b\in M : d_{\mrm{p}}(A,b)\leq 1 \} $ containing exactly one element for every distinct parallelism type with parameters in $M$. \end{enumerate} \end{definition}

 \begin{remark} Clearly, we have that $A\subseteq \mrm{gcl}^{\mrm{i}}_M(A)$.
 Moreover, since the equality symbol ``='' belongs to $L_{\mrm{p}}$, we also have that $A\subseteq \mrm{gcl}^{\mrm{p}}_M(A)$, since every $a\in A$ is the unique element satisfying the formula $x=a$.
 We stress that by the definition of $\mrm{gcl}^{\mrm{p}}_M(A)$ the Gaifman closure of a set is \emph{not unique}.
-However, we always work in a context $(\mathcal{K}, \oleq)$ where the choice of one Gaifman closure over another does not really make a different.
-This is captured by Condition \ref{context}(\ref{condition:K}) below. \end{remark}
+However, we always work in a context $(\mathcal{K}, \oleq)$ where the choice of one Gaifman closure over another does not really make a difference.
+This is captured by Condition \ref{context}(\ref{condition:K}) below.
+In particular, statements like $\mrm{gcl}_A(B)=C$ are true only \emph{modulo} a specific choice for $\mrm{gcl}_A(B)$, and are otherwise true only up to isomorphism. \end{remark}

+We conclude this section by introducing the notion of \emph{free amalgam} in $(\mathcal{K},\oleq)$, which generalises the usual notion of free amalgamation of graphs for structures with also local equivalence relations.